klequis/klequis.io/site/content/blog/installing-visual-studio-code-and-extensions/index.md

 import MyComponent from 'src/components/MyCompoent'
 ```

-The equilivent relative import might look like:
+The equivalent relative import is:

 ```js
 import MyComponent from '../../src/components/MyCompoent'
 ```

 Sometimes the `../../ ...` can get 3 or 4 levels and this gets hard to maintain.
+Absolute imports avoid that and I use them throughout the book.

-With Update Imports On File Move enabled, absolute references get mutated into something very long and it is time consuming to correct them all.
-To turn this feature off
+Unfortunately, with Update Imports On File Move enabled, absolute references can get mutated into something very long and it is time consuming to correct them all.
+To turn this feature off, change the two settings show below to Never.

 ![update imports on file move set to never](media/update-imports-on-file-move.never.png)

 ### Window Title

 I didn't find the default window title helpful when I had multiple projects open.
 Fortunately, VS Code offers great flexibility in how the window title appears.
-Below is how to change```console my preference.
+Below is how to change the title using my preference as an example

 - Search for 'window title'.
 - Set 'Window: Title Bar Style' to 'custom'.